 Here we outline a Bayesian Dynamic GAM (DGAM) that provides a general solution to the problem of estimating smooth functions while generating forecasts for discrete time series.
-The approach is simple: for univariate series we augment the GAM linear predictor with a latent dynamic component to capture the series’ temporal evolution process (either as a random walk or an autoregressive process up to order 3).
-To model multivariate time series, we accommodate possible dependencies among series’ temporal components in a parsimonious way using a dynamic latent factor process.
-We introduce our associated R package mvgam (https://github.com/nicholasjclark/mvgam), which provides the following key functions:
+The approach is simple: for a given series we augment the GAM linear predictor with a latent dynamic component to capture the series’ temporal evolution process (currently either as a random walk, an autoregressive process up to order 3 or a Gaussian process).
+To model multiple time series, we accommodate possible dependencies among series’ temporal components in a parsimonious way using a dynamic latent factor process.
+We introduce our associated R package mvgam (https://github.com/nicholasjclark/mvgam) and illustrate its utility via simulations and empirical examples.

-Estimate parameters of DGAMs in a Bayesian Markov Chain Monte Carlo framework via the Gibbs sampling software JAGS (Plummer 2003, Wood 2016)(Carpenter et al. 2017)

-Perform residual diagnostic checks using randomised quantile (Dunn-Smyth) residuals (Dunn and Smyth 1996)

-Compute multivariate time series correlations

-Perform model selection using rolling window forecast evaluation

-Update forecasts online via a Sequential Monte Carlo particle filter

-Plot posterior retrodictive and predictive checks to examine discrepancies between observed data and model-generated simulations (Gabry et al. 2019)

-Plot estimated smooths and posterior predictions, along with their probabilistic uncertainties and derivatives

-We begin by presenting our model, including background material for the dynamic factor process.
+We begin by introducing DGAMs, including background material for the dynamic factor process.
 We then illustrate our package’s utility for ecologists and other users interested in forecasting discrete time series using both simulations and a case study.
 An introduction to mvgam’s primary functions via more in-depth reproducible examples is provided in the Appendices S1 – S3 (Supporting Information).

-DYNAMIC GENERALISED ADDITIVE MODELS
+DYNAMIC GENERALIZED ADDITIVE MODELS

 Univariate models for a single ecological time series

 A Bayesian framework to model fitting and parameter estimation involves defining a joint probability distribution over all observable and unobservable quantities in a statistical model that aligns with expert beliefs about the data generating process (Gelman et al. 2017).
-A dynamic GAM is naturally viewed from a Bayesian perspective, where prior beliefs about the nonlinearity of a function can be elicited to inform the complexity and penalisation of the smooth (Wood 2013, Miller 2019, Pedersen et al. 2019) while accounting for possible unobserved temporal dependence in line with the expectation that time series evolve as serially autocorrelated dynamic processes (Hyndman and Athanasopoulos 2018).
-In its basic form, the dynamic GAM is written as:
+A DGAM is naturally viewed from a Bayesian perspective, where prior beliefs about the nonlinearity of a function can be elicited to inform the complexity and penalisation of the smooth (Wood 2013, Miller 2019, Pedersen et al. 2019) while accounting for possible unobserved temporal dependence in line with the expectation that time series evolve as serially autocorrelated dynamic processes (Hyndman and Athanasopoulos 2018).
+In its basic form, the DGAM for a discrete integer-valued time series is written as:

 EYt=g-1β0+ i=1Isi,t(xi,t) +zt eq.
 2